 Father Antony Thachuparambil had served about three decades since 1930 in Chelakkara, an extremely backward forest area.
 He had made immense contribution for the overall development of Chelakkara, serving all sections of society irrespective of caste, colour and religion.

 The priest had established a school, Balabhavan, for orphans and a church in the 1930s.
 Father Antony, popularly known as 'Missionary of Chelakkara', was declared Servant of God by the Vatican, June 9, 2009.
-Archbishop Andrews Thazhath of Thrissur made the announcement at St. Mary's Forane Church at Chelakkara on 9th June 2009.
+Archbishop Andrews Thazhath made the announcement at St. Mary's Forane Church at Chelakkara on 9th June 2009.

 Father Augustine John Ukken was born in Parappur in Thrissur district on 19 December 1880.